 - State-of-the-art diagnostic tools and advanced imaging to assess thyroid cancer

-- Experienced endocrinologists and oncologists to ensure an accurate diagnosis
+- Experienced endocrinologists, surgeons and oncologists to ensure an accurate diagnosis

-- Dedicated head and neck surgeons with extensive experience in minimally invasive robotic and laser surgeries, as well as reconstruction
+- Dedicated head and neck surgeons with extensive experience in minimally invasive thyroid surgery.

 - Access to leading-edge clinical trials and innovative therapies, some which are unique to our center

 - Fewer appointments thanks to our ability to perform the ultrasound, fine-needle biopsy and on-the-spot thyroid nodule evaluation in the same visit